hughobrien/psu-constitution/README.md

 	9. Chair of Council

-	10. Full time member of staff in an observing capacity
+	10. Full time member of staff in an observing capacity TODO: is this duplicating the exec article?

 15. All members of the Union are eligible to stand for any of the following executive positions: